chaoyue-stat/chaoyue-stat.github.io/_pages/publications.md

 - **Y. Chao**, X. C. Xia\*, and W. Zhong.
 Statistical Inference for Communication-efficient Diverging-Dimensional Distributed Estimation with Pilot Sample.
 To be submitted.
 - **Y. Chao**, L. Huang, and X. J. Ma\*.
 Distributed Linear Regression with Compositional Covariates.
 Submitted to _Journal of Machine Learning Research_.
 - **Y. Chao**, X. J. Ma\*, and B. Y. Zhu.
 Distributed Optimal Subsampling for Quantile Regression with Massive Data.
 Submitted to _Journal of Statistical Planning and Inference_.
 Second Round of Review.
 - J. R. Chen, X. J. Ma, and **Y. Chao**\*.
-Measuring and Testing Independence for Multivariate Time Series by Auto Multivariate Distance Covariance.
+Testing Independence for Multivariate Time Series by Auto Multivariate Distance Covariance.
 Submitted to _Communications in Statistics-Theory and Methods_.

 Publications
 ======